-I obtained my BA Hons from the University of Oviedo in 2012, after a two-year exchange in Naples, where I had the chance to start focusing my work on Late Antique and Medieval art, particularly across the Mediterranean basin.
+I obtained my BA Hons from the University of Oviedo (Spain) in 2012, after a two-year exchange in Naples, where I had the chance to start focusing my work on Late Antique and Medieval art, particularly across the Mediterranean basin.
 Following this, I took an MA at Leiden University (2013) and a two-year Research MA at the University of Paris-Sorbonne (2015).

 I study the visual culture of the Early and High Middle Ages in Western Europe, with a focus on manuscript illumination.
 I am particularly keen on exploring patronage dynamics and donation scenes, the history of women in these processes and their representation, Old Testament themes, the performativity and materiality of the decorated manuscript, agencies, audiences, and architectural settings.